dynamic75/sho-samples/README.md

 #Sho Developer
 Sho Developer is a small app I'm currently working on which uses the delicious API to display tags and book marks for a specificed user.
 (It essentially does what delicious does, but I wanted to experiment and create and account that a single development team could use to stay current on topics relevant to their work)

+#css-3d-transform
+A css widget to display content on both sides of a element (div) by rotating the element on an axis.